RogerLu1999/CisspTest/README.md

 ## Features

 - Import questions from local JSON files and persist them to disk.
+- Import long-form exam dumps where questions appear first and the answer key follows at the end.
 - Build randomized practice tests with optional domain filters.
 - Take tests in the browser, receive instant scoring, and view detailed explanations.
 - Track questions answered incorrectly and automatically create review sessions from them.